derikclive/TCP-Fast-Open-Experimentation/README.md

 * We faced a lot of issuses when we tried to install mininet on Ubuntu 16.04 (openvswitch-controller), so we had to switch to Ubuntu 14.04 using the Google Cloud Server.
 * We also took a lot of time to understand the code of the CS244'17 TFO project as it lacked documentation in few places.
-* We intially faced of lot of issues while using the POST operation on the SimpleHTTPServer module.
-We then realised that the SimpleHTTPServer module did not support the POST requests (it only supported the GET requests).
-So we used the BaseHTTPServer module and wrote separate functions for handling the POST and GET requests and finally we got the module working.
+* The project initially used SimpleHTTPServer which does not support POST requests.It only supports GET requests.
+We used BaseHTTPServer (which is the base class for SimpleHTTPServer) instead and wrote POST and GET handling requests from scratch.
-* We also had some difficulties using the curl command (for POST requests) on mininet.
-After lot of debugging and changing the IP address of the hosted website we got the curl command to work properly on mininet.
+* There was some difficulty in using the curl command (for POST requests) on mininet.
+On changing the IP address of the hosted website we got the curl command to work properly on mininet.

 ### Inferences